 In order to understand how you can communicate effectively, you’ll first need to understand what types of communication you have at your disposal to convey and interpret thoughts and ideas.

-The four basic types of communication you can use to convey information to others are:
+The basic types of communication we can use are:

 - Verbal communication